WorldSeso7/ReactSimulator360/README.md

 # License

-This project is licensed under the MIT license, Copyright (c) 2016 Catalin Luntraru.
+This project is licensed under the MIT license, Copyright (c) 2018 Daniele Sesoldi